Getting Started with React Native CaptureSDK

 Then you can use it after you declare your React Hook state values.

-Issues with Hot Reload for iOS Right now there is an issue when using an iOS device where the hot reload provided by react doesn’t lead to the full chain of events of the previous app state.
+Right now there is an issue when using an iOS device where the hot reload provided by react doesn’t lead to the full chain of events of the previous app state.
 For example, if you opened capture, then connected a device, if you were to save your code or reload your app entirely, then the only event picked up on the device will be the open capture.

 We are currently working to resolve this.
 In the meantime, you will need to disconnect and reconnect your scanner (including SocketCam).
-This might result in an error, especially after a full reload, in the sample app saying “no matching devices found for DEVICE_NAME”.
+This might result in an error, especially after a full reload, in the sample app saying no matching devices found for DEVICE_NAME.
 This is normal because the device arrival wasn’t triggered so while the device is still connected in the background, the UI doesn’t register it.

 So when you disconnect it, a remove device event is triggered and picked up by the UI, but the function that finds and removes the device from the device list will throw an error saying the device couldn’t be found.
 At the moment this is normal.
 Just turn on your device or re-enable SocketCam and the new device arrival will be detected.